 For public work projects exceeding $50,000 and for some other County projects where bids or RFPs are let by the County Purchasing Division, vendors may be required to complete a "Vendor Responsibility Questionnaire" subject to Wisconsin Statue 66.0901 (2), (3) and (4).
 NOTE: Per state statute, this questionnaire must be submitted no later than five days before the bid due date.
 Failure to submit the form within the specified time period may be cause for rejection of your bid.

-For bids conducted by the County of Kenosha Purchasing Division, contract awards are made to contractors that meet the State of Wisconsin statutes criteria of lowest, responsive, and responsible bidder per the following definitions:
+For bids conducted by the Kenosha County Purchasing Division, contract awards are made to contractors that meet the State of Wisconsin statutes criteria of lowest, responsive, and responsible bidder per the following definitions:

 - "Lowest bidder" is the person or company that submits the lowest bid based on the specifications and requirements of the bid document